 Choosing which programming and sports to offer at your facility can be challenging.
 An indoor soccer facility could be configured to double as an indoor football field.
 However, an indoor baseball and indoor softball area might each need a separate field to accommodate your needs.
 Once you have an idea of which events you will offer, consider how your sports facility design will cater to the players, spectators and visitors who frequent your complex.

 After you've determined which programming and sporting events your complex will offer, you need to design these spaces with your players in mind.
 However, before you begin mapping out the general fields, courts and arenas, consider the other necessary areas that the complex requires.
 Spectators may outnumber the players, which will require an adequate seating area for audiences.
-Vendors may also need space to serve these fans.
+Vendors may also need space to serve these fans and provide appropriate customer service.
 Your sporting complex might need additional space for special events like championships and award ceremonies.

 Consider how many events you may host throughout a single day then try to anticipate the number of spectators who may attend these games.
 Friends and family members will attend these competitions, and more importantly, will need places to congregate before and after their player's game.
 Your spectator seating needs to accommodate a large audience consisting of visitors attending games throughout the day.